Legacy Trust Group

 §4Applications of the Transfer Tax

-For federal taxation purposes, and under current transfer tax law, transfers made during lifetime and upon decease are “unified” — meaning the values of all such transfers are combined and utilize essentially the same rate schedule.
+For federal taxation purposes, and under current transfer tax law, transfers made during lifetime and upon decease are unified — in other words, the values of all such transfers are combined and utilize essentially the same rate schedule.
 Federal transfer tax obligations can also be reduced or eliminated when applying certain exemptions.

 To that end, each taxpayer/transferor is allowed a transfer tax credit that can be utilized either during lifetime and/or when making transfers upon decease through his estate.
 The transfer tax credit is directly correlated with the exemption equivalent amount table.

-That means any lifetime transfers made by an asset-owner may effectively reduce — or, in some cases, eliminate — what he is able to transfer upon decease without incurring a transfer tax obligation.
-However, there are several applications that factor into the ultimate calculation of transfer taxes that an asset owner may, or may not, apply.
+That means any lifetime transfers made by an asset-owner may effectively reduce (or, in some cases, eliminate) what he is able to transfer upon decease without incurring a transfer tax obligation.
+However, several applications factor into the ultimate calculation of transfer taxes that an asset owner may, or may not, apply.

 §5The Transfer Tax Credit

-Going back to our $10 million illustration: a transfer tax credit of $4 million can be taken against a $10 million gift/estate tax obligation to zero out the estate tax bill.
+Returning to our previous $10 million illustration, we see that a transfer tax credit of $4 million can be taken against a $10 million gift/estate tax obligation to zero out the estate tax bill.
 In other words, applying the $4 million transfer tax credit is equivalent to exempting $10 million of the transfer tax that would have otherwise been owed to the federal government.

 §6The Annual Exclusion

-If the giftor is legally married, a split-gift arrangement is allowed among the spouses — regardless if the entire gift was made from only one spouse's account — enabling the $17,000 annual exclusion to be worth double the amount ($34,000 for the current year) for each donee.
-The married couple could currently gift a total of $102,000 equally to their three children without causing any reduction in the value that could eventually be transferred at their decease without a transfer tax obligation.
-The allowable annual exclusion value is renewed each and every calendar year.
+If the giftor is legally married, a split-gift arrangement is allowed among the spouses, regardless of whether the entire gift were made from only one spouse's account, enabling the $17,000 annual exclusion to be worth double the amount ($34,000 for the current year) for each donee.
+In this example, the married couple could currently gift a total of $102,000 equally to their three children without causing any reduction in the value that could eventually be transferred at their decease without a transfer tax obligation.
+In addition, the allowable annual exclusion value is renewed each and every calendar year.

 §7Excluded Transfers to an Insurance Trust